Welcome to Manchester Migration Lab

 30 Oct – Nov 1 2017, The University of Manchester and Chancellors Conference Centre, Manchester

 About the conference

-The conference will provide an arena for discussion, debate, and the development of future research projects.
+This two-and-a-half day conference will provide an arena for discussion, debate, and the development of future research projects.
 Plenary sessions from world-leading migration researchers, panels, and workshops will create spaces for the development of sustainable networks and relationships across the academic, policy, not-for-profit and media sectors.
-The first day will be a half day policy and politics event where distinguished speakers from policy, activist, NGO and media backgrounds will debate the question ‘How is Brexit Britain responding to a world on the move?’.
+The first day will be a half day policy and politics event, commencing after lunch on Monday 30 Oct, where distinguished speakers from policy, activist, NGO and media backgrounds will debate the question ‘How is Brexit Britain responding to a world on the move?’.